-- Place your string of hearts plant in basin of water for 10 minutes or so, to ensure that soil can absorb the water after a period of drought.
+- Place your string of hearts plant in a basin of water for 10 minutes or so, to ensure that the soil can absorb the water after a period of drought.

 - Give the string of hearts a generous soak of water each time, so that excess water trickles from the drainage holes in the base.
 This ensures that the water reaches the roots so they can uptake the moisture they require.